 Notice: Product links in this article are affiliate links.
 If you buy through them I get a small commission at no extra charge to you.
 All opinions are my own.

 If you are a little bit crafty, you can make story stones to aid in your storytelling and story building.
 Story stones are small rocks that have an image painted on them.
 Collaborate with your child to choose images for the stones.
 Perhaps magical elements will work for the kinds of stories you want to tell, or perhaps you’ll use imagery from your real lives.
-Find hand-painted story stones on Etsy.
+Find hand-painted story stones on Etsy or on Amazon.

 For the non-crafty version, try Rory’s Story Cubes.
 These come in 3 different sets.
 9 cubes per set, 6 images a cube, and you’ve got 162 images to help inspire your story building with children.